Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Messaging and notifications

-Your customers and providers need to be able to communicate.
-This is achieved through a messaging service that supports multiple conversations.
-The communication platform should also be used to send notifications about new requests, transactions, and reviews.
+Your customers and providers need to communicate.
+A messaging service that supports multiple conversations can achieve this.
+The communication platform should also send notifications about new requests, transactions, and reviews.

 The marketplace operator is about to check the listings of a user called Katri.
 They're clicking the listings button beneath Katri's image and name in Console, the Sharetribe marketplace management tool.